microsoft/playwright/docs/src/running-tests-python.md

 ## Debugging tests

-Since Playwright runs in Python, you can debug it with your debugger of choice with e.g. the [Python extension](https://code.visualstudio.com/docs/python/python-tutorial) in Visual Studio Code.
+Since Playwright runs in Python, you can debug it with your debugger of choice, e.g., with the [Python extension](https://code.visualstudio.com/docs/python/python-tutorial) in Visual Studio Code.
 Playwright comes with the Playwright Inspector which allows you to step through Playwright API calls, see their debug logs and explore [locators](./locators.md).

-To debug all tests run the following command.
+To debug all tests, run the following command.

 ```bash tab=bash-bash lang=python
 PWDEBUG=1 pytest -s